geremy-condra/geremy-condra.github.io/_posts/2024-01-25-the-bighorn.md

 The Bighorn is touted as being the final word on searing steak: a 1500 degree outdoor broiler capable of producing a perfect crust every time.
 But a good broiler is one of the very most versatile tools in any kitchen, and especially commercially tools like a salamander are virtually ubiquitous because of it.
-So I set out to buy one not only to answer the question of whether it could be a good steak, but more broadly to determine if it could fill the role of a salamander in my outdoor kitchen.
+So I set out to buy one not only to answer the question of whether it could make a good steak, but more broadly to determine if it could fill the role of a salamander in my outdoor kitchen.